 Special Events are classified in large measure by their potential for impacts on the community.
 The application and review requirements

-for events change, depending on the classification of the event.
+for events change, depending upon the classification of the event.

 These changes include, but may not be limited to: